influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### pointReqRemote (Enterprise only)

 * The total number of points received for write by this node but needed to be forwarded into a shard on a remote node.
 The `pointReqRemote` statistic is incremented immediately before the remote write attempt, which only happens if HH doesn't exist for that node.
 Then if the write attempt fails, we check again if HH exists, and if so, add the point to HH instead.
-* This statistic does not distinguish between requests that are directly written to the destination node versus enqueued into the Hinted Handoff queue for the destination node.
+* This statistic does not distinguish between requests that are directly written to the destination node versus enqueued into the hinted handoff queue for the destination node.
 * Data type: integer

 #### req